up201604906/PI/README.md

 ## Notes - Development
 - Any changes in the `digi2-website`,`backend` and `client` directories will be reflected in real time if the containers are running.
-- Connecttion between website and server is WIP
+- Connection between static website and React app is WIP

-After navigating to the respective directories, first run `npm start` in the server terminal, and then in the client terminal.

 # Team
 - Carlos Madaleno, up201604906@edu.fe.up.pt